Denver Personal Injury Attorney

 Can I File A Car Accident Claim After Insurance Pays?

 Most likely, no. Most insurance companies include in their settlement offers that no additional compensation beyond the initial settlement amount can be collected after an agreement is signed.
-This remains true even if injuries become more serious in the following weeks and months after your accident, as is common with soft tissue injuries often sustained in car accidents.
+This remains true even if injuries become more serious in the following weeks and months after your accident, as is common with soft tissue injuries from in car accidents.
 If you have been offered a settlement, or if you have already signed one, call Springer & Steinberg, P.C. today to talk about your case.

 Comparative Negligence in Colorado